Since 2019

 Head Chef & Founder

 Born in Ibadan, raised between Lagos and London.
-Taiwo spent fifteen years cooking across the city before coming home to the food that shaped him — proper Yoruba cuisine, no compromises.
+Fifteen years cooking across London before coming back to the food that shaped him.

 As Seen In